nanocosmos/docs/docs/cloud/network-diagnostics.md

 ### The ping Command

 The `ping` command tests the connection between the local machine and a remote address or machine.
+The ping program is installed by default on just about every operating system, Linux, MacOS, and Windows, so you do not need to install it.
+It runs from the command line.

 The following commands "ping" `google.com` :

     ping google.com